Run1e/mouserot/README.md

 # mouserot

-A simple Linux tool to change mouse scaling and rotation
+Simple Linux tool to change mouse scaling and rotation in userspace

 ## Usage